 Takeaways for optimizing your Amazon product listings in 2017

 Consider that optimizing for Amazon is an ongoing test.
-It goes without saying that they're not going to share their formulas for what's required for perfect product rankings with the public any time soon.
+It goes without saying that Amazon's not going to share its formulas for what's required for perfect product rankings with the public any time soon.

 Treat the A9 engine as a black-box—that is, you have an idea of what it's supposed to do.
 Now use the full scope of the inputs available from the platform and begin changing the variables that you can.
 More importantly, track the results of your tests over time to see what worked best for your product and category.
-Remember, though, the Amazon platform and its rules are always changing as they refine and develop their system to maximize customer sales on their platform.
+Remember, though, the Amazon platform and its rules are always changing as the company refines and develops its system to maximize customer sales on the platform.

 Getting your products noticed amongst Amazon's 400 million other product listings is a huge challenge.
 If you need help with your Amazon channel, request an appointment with us here.